grcasey/python_projects/neural_networks_mnist/README.md

 ```
 The validation accuracy improved by 0.03, with validation error decreasing by 3% (!) to 6.5%.
 The need for normalization depends on the algorithm.
 I would expect normalization making no harm, however,
-after some research into area, I understood that if my attributes have comparable and meaningful scale then
+after some research into subject, I understood that if my attributes have comparable and meaningful scale then
 normalization can actually bring more harm and negatively affect important information.
-I would definitely spend more time playing around and trying on my CNN, but the important moment one must understand
+I would definitely spend more time playing around and trying on my CNN, but the important moment one must comprehend
 is that understanding ones data is essential.
 Normalization isn't a panacea without a thorough understanding of a data.

 ## Regularization (overfitting and its cure)